nachiketsalvi9090/React-Native-Awesome-Places/README.md

 -  how to create tab base app
 -  how to use navigation to push and pop pages.
 -  how to create Side Drawer.
+-  how to made validation on user input form.

 # Note
 Use yarn add package_name --save to install all dependencies.